Practical Seminar Contract Management in Public Procurement

-During the public procurement process a contracting authority puts a lot of time and effort into identifying reliable business partners and ensuring a strong basis for the award decision.
-Yet, changing existing contracts may require a new contract award procedure.
-Hence, for an authority to ensure that contractual terms are realised in the execution phase, contract management is key.
+During the procurement process, a contracting authority puts a lot of time and effort into identifying reliable business partners and ensuring a strong basis for the award decision.
+Changing existing contracts may require a new contract award procedure.
+Hence, for an authority to ensure that contractual terms are realised in the execution phase, contract management is vital.

-Achieving value for money through an effective contract management.
+Achieving value for money through effective contract management.

 - Ensure flexible contract management in cases of dynamically evolving markets

-- Make sure you know how to get the resources and support you need for an effective contract management despite budgetary cuts
+- Make sure you get the resources and support for effective contract management despite budgetary cuts

-- What are the prospects of a systematic contract management?
+- What are the prospects of systematic contract management?

-- What to consider at the award stage to minimise the likelihood of later contract amendments?
+- What to consider at the award stage to minimize the likelihood of later contract amendments?

-- What specifications should you include into the purchasing contract to both avoid and to being able to react to poor contract performance?
+- What specifications should you include into the purchasing contract to both avoid and to be able to react to poor contract performance?